TheNordicMule/my-dotfiles/README.md

-- need to map caps to <ESC> and function to control
+- need to map function to control
-- disable native top bar in control center
 - remap macos workspace(make sure you do it after you remap)
-- disable auto rearrange in mission control
 - display battery optimization for aldente
 - run clone_dependencies.sh to pull down dependencies
 - run reset_config.sh to use gnu stow to generate symlinks

+things deprecated using nix-darwin:

+- map caps to <ESC>
+- disable native top bar in control center
+- disable auto rearrange in mission control
 - download https://github.com/kvndrsslr/sketchybar-app-font